Skip to main content

 Theatrical Attractions

 Theater lovers will be excited by the selection of stage performances found in Southern Oregon.
-From February to early November, the Tony Award-winning Oregon Shakespeare Festival in Ashland produces 11 plays – from Shakespeare to musicals to world-premiere dramas – on three unique stages, including the famous outdoor Allen Elizabethan Theatre.
-In Klamath Falls, catch a play, musical or concert at the Ross Ragland Theater, or enjoy live music at the Rogue Theatre in Grants Pass.
+In Klamath Falls, catch a play, musical or concert at the Ross Ragland Theater, and enjoy live music at the Rogue Theatre in Grants Pass.
+The Tony Award-winning Oregon Shakespeare Festival in Ashland produces performances from Shakespeare to musicals to world-premiere dramas on three unique stages, including the famous outdoor Allen Elizabethan Theatre.
 Annual cultural events include the Ashland Independent Film Festival and the Britt Music and Arts Festival, showcasing a line-up of popular contemporary performers and a renowned classical series throughout the summer.

 Explore Small Towns